-NGL transportation and services - NGL transportation revenue is principally generated from fees charged to customers under dedicated contracts or takeor-pay contracts.
+Liquids transportation and services - Liquids transportation revenue is principally generated from fees charged to customers under dedicated contracts or take-or-pay contracts.
 Under a dedicated contract, the customer agrees to deliver the total output from particular processing plants that are connected to the NGL pipeline.
 Take-or-pay contracts have minimum throughput commitments requiring the customer to pay regardless of whether a fixed volume is transported.
 Transportation fees are market-based, negotiated with customers and competitive with regional regulated pipelines.

 NGL storage revenues are derived from base storage fees and throughput fees.
 Base storage fees are based on the volume of capacity reserved, regardless of the capacity actually used.
 Throughput fees are charged for providing ancillary services, including receipt and delivery, custody transfer, rail/truck loading and unloading fees.
 Storage contracts may be for dedicated storage or fungible storage.
 Dedicated storage enables a customer to reserve an entire storage cavern, which allows the customer to inject and withdraw proprietary and often unique products.
 Fungible storage allows a customer to store specified quantities of NGL products that are commingled in a storage cavern with other customers' products of the same type and grade.
 NGL storage contracts may be entered into on a firm or interruptible basis.
-Under a firm basis contract, the customer obtains the right to store products in the storage caverns throughout the term of the contract; whereas, under an interruptible basis contract, the customer receives only limited assurance regarding the availability of capacity in the storage caverns.
+Under a firm basis contract, the customer receives only limited assurance regarding the availability of capacity in the storage caverns.

 This segment also includes revenues earned from processing and fractionating refinery off-gas.
 Under these contracts we receive an O-grade stream from cryogenic processing plants located at refineries and fractionate the products into their pure components.
 We deliver purity products to customers through pipelines and across a truck rack located at the fractionation complex.
 In addition to revenues for fractionating the O-grade stream, we have percentage-of-proceeds and income sharing contracts, which are subject to market pricing of olefins and NGLs.
 For percentage-of-proceeds contracts, we retain a portion of the purity NGLs and olefins processed, or a portion of the proceeds from the sales of those commodities, as a fee.
 When NGLs and olefin prices increase, the value of the portion we retain as a fee increases.
 Conversely, when NGLs and olefin prices decrease, so does the value of the portion we retain as a fee.
 Under our income sharing contracts, we pay the producer the equivalent energy value for their liquids, similar to a traditional keep-whole processing agreement, and then share in the residual income created by the difference between NGLs and olefin prices as compared to natural gas prices.
-As NGLs and olefins prices increases in relation to natural gas prices, the value of the percent we retain as a fee increases.
-Conversely, when NGLs and olefins prices as compared to natural gas prices, so does the value of the percent we retain as a fee.
+As NGLs and olefins prices increase in relation to natural gas prices, the value of the percent we retain as a fee increases.
+Conversely, when NGLs and olefins prices decrease as compared to natural gas prices, so does the value of the percent we retain as a fee.